ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

-If you don't want to use the Default selection you **must** at least include the `GmsCore Support` patch.
+If you don't want to use the Default selection you **must** at least include the `GmsCore support` patch.